edengugsa/Q-Game/Q/Planning/sprints.md

 Goal #2: Write the basic functionality for the game board.
 - An external method for expanding the board and placing tiles on the game board -- mutating the game state with a given move
-- An internal method for mutating the tiles for the respective client with a given move
+- An internal method for mutating the tiles for the respective player with a given move
 - An external method for scoring a placement of tiles.

 # Sprint 2 Goals:
 Establish the Referee and its necessary methods for setting up and carrying out The Q Game.

 Referee must be able to...
-- Determine which client’s turn it is and send a respective client request when it’s their turn
+- Determine which player’s turn it is and send a respective player request when it’s their turn
 - Validate a player’s response
 - Referee should be able to query and alter the GameState by providing the GameState a move with the previously written methods.
 - Check for end game, report updated scores
 - Broadcast the GameState to all Players and Observers Repeat
-IF a client crashes/quits, game should continue.
+IF a player crashes/quits, game should continue.

 # Sprint 3 Goals:
 Complete the Referee-Player Interface and a Player implementation to validate it.